People living with diabetes should get their free NHS flu jab to reduce their risk of getting the flu.

 Keep testing your blood sugars

-Being unwell can cause your blood sugars to go up and down.
+Being unwell can cause your blood sugar levels to go up and down.
 If you normally test your blood sugar, you may need to do it more often depending on your diabetes treatment.

 Keep hydrated and eat